NathanJGaul/notes/Bullet Writing/Tactical-Operational-Strategic.md

 ## Operational Level

-- at this level, the tactical skills and e
+- at this level, the tactical skills and expertise Airmen developed earlier are employed alongside new leadership oppertunities to affect an entire theater or joint operations area

+## Strategic Level

+- at this level, an Airmans's required competencies transition from the integration of peaopl with missions to leading and directing ex

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Nzc1NzgyMTFdfQ==
+eyJoaXN0b3J5IjpbMTk2NTE3MDYxNF19
 -->